yashsahugtx/skype-docs/Skype/WebSDK/docs/ScheduleMeeting.md

 Once your code POSTs the model, a user can join the meeting.
 If you have provisioned the meeting with a list of attendees, you must make the joinUri or OnlineMeetingUri available to the attendees so that they can join.

+> [!NOTE]
->Note: The scheduled meeting is a Skype-only meeting.
+> The scheduled meeting is a Skype-only meeting.
 It is not visible in or available to join from a user's Outlook calendar.

 ## Meeting properties